Skip to content

 Tagging items that can be searched helps you retrieve them more easily.
 For example, you can tag highly privileged roles, access profiles, and entitlements to make them easier to find and track.
 You can also tag items related to PCI or SOX compliance to simplify certification creation and management.

-You can tag the following searchable items in IdentityNow:
+You can tag the following searchable items:

 • Access Profiles